 - criminal justice social work reports to under 18s

-The Corporate Performance and Information Research and Information Team regularly reviews the official statistics on the topic of health and wellbeing in children to provide evidence for a range of strategic policy and performance purposes, and to inform communities in Scottish Borders.
+We regularly review the official statistics on the topic of health and wellbeing in children to provide evidence for a range of strategic policy and performance purposes, and to inform communities in Scottish Borders.
 If you would need information on any of the topics listed above for your policy area or community and would like help finding it, contact us.
 We will publish any information notes and area profiles on this topic here as we produce them.